 In the Visibility Only state, the VEN inspects all open ports on a workload and reports the flow of traffic between it and other workloads to the PCE.
 In this state, the PCE displays the flow of traffic to and from the workload, providing insight into the datacenter and the applications running in it.
-No traffic is blocked in this state.
 This state is useful when firewall policies are not yet known.
 This state can be used for discovering the application traffic flows in the organization and then generating a security policy that governs required communication.